 Video Editing – Active Work

-Editing Video on a Computer uses its hardware resources in very special ways.
-The best-performing CPUs for Video Editing for example, usually have high-clocks and around 8 Cores, such as the Intel i9 9900K.
+Editing Video on a Computer uses its hardware resources in very specific ways.
+The best-performing CPUs for Video Editing, for example, usually have high core-clocks and around 8 – 16 Cores, such as the AMD Ryzen 9 5900X.

-Video Editing can use a good amount of RAM and you should be looking for at least 16GB, better even 32GB for serious Video Editing on 2K and 4K Footage.
+Video Editing can use a good amount of RAM and you should be looking for at least 16GB, better even 32GB for serious Video Editing on 2K or 4K Footage.

-Storage is another important Component, as Video Footage can become quite large and is constantly loaded by your Video Editing Software, such as Premiere Pro.
+Storage is another essential Component, as Video Footage can become quite large and is constantly accessed by your Video Editing Software, such as Premiere Pro.

 This means having a Storage Device that reads and writes Data fast will increase your Video Editing performance.
-NVME SSDs such as the Samsung 970 EVO and 970 PRO Series are the goto high-performance storage medium.
+NVMe SSDs such as the Samsung 970 EVO PLUS and 970 PRO Series are the go-to high-performance storage device.

 They do come at a slightly higher price but they are worth it.

-The Graphics Card plays a minor Role in Video Editing, it can speed up some Effects processing, but usually isn’t a major factor in your Video Editing performance.
+The Graphics Card plays a minor Role in Video Editing, it can speed up some Effects processing and encoding, but this usually isn’t a major factor in your Video Editing performance.